internet-identity-labs/nfid-auth-client-demo/README.md

 yarn serve:nfid-frontend
 ```

-### Enabling QR code support in local development
+#### Enabling QR code support in local development

-At present, we only support webauthn as a means of registering and authenticating with private keys.
+> **_NOTE:_**  At present, we only support webauthn as a means of registering and authenticating with private keys.
 Because this complicates the UX for adding new devices, we've chosen to encourage users first register their most important device - their phone - by scanning a QR code displayed on non-mobile devices.

 Apple, Google, and Microsoft announced in May 2022 their upcoming support for passkeys, which has a similar flow and will decrease complexity of the NFID registration process once fully released.